ra1028/VueFlux/README.md

 If your project is small-scale, you will most likely be fine without VueFlux.
 However, as the scale of your project becomes larger, VueFlux will be the best choice to handle the complicated data flow.

 VueFlux is receives state changes by efficient reactive system.
-[VueFluxReactive](./VueFluxReactive) is µ reactive framework(not functional) compatible with this architecture.
+[VueFluxReactive](./VueFluxReactive) is µ reactive framework compatible with this architecture.
-Arbitrary third party reactive frameworks (e.g. [RxSwift](https://github.com/ReactiveX/RxSwift), [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) and [ReactiveKit](https://github.com/ReactiveKit/ReactiveKit)) can also be used with VueFlux.
+Arbitrary third party reactive frameworks (e.g. [RxSwift](https://github.com/ReactiveX/RxSwift), [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift), etc) can also be used with VueFlux.

 ![VueFlux Architecture](./assets/architecture.png)